BioSystemsUM/MEWpy/examples/README.md

 - [rfba.py](scripts/): rFBA example.
 - [srfba.py](scripts/): srFBA example.
 - [optorf.py](scripts/): OptORF examples.
+- [integrated_analysis.py](scripts/): Examples on how to perform integrated analysis using MEWpy.

 More information can be found in the MEWpy documentation https://mewpy.readthedocs.io.